bertoldi11/teste-enad/README.md

 RUN APPLICATION
 ---------------

-If you are in a development or test enviroment, should run in the application directory root:
+If you are in a development or test environment, should run in the application directory root the follow command:
 ```Bash
 php yii [ip:port]
 ```

-If you are in a production environment, should use a webserver like [Apache](https://www.apache.org/) ou [NGINX](https://nginx.org/en/).
+If you are in a production environment, should use a webserver like [Apache](https://www.apache.org/) or [NGINX](https://nginx.org/en/).